llSourcell/Learn_Computer_Vision/README.md

 - Turn a set of images into a 3D Object with OpenCV

 #### Week 6 (3D Scenes)
-- Stereo Vision, Dense Motion and Tracking;.
-3d Objects
+- Stereo Vision, Dense Motion and Tracking; 3d Objects
 - 3D Scene understanding
 - 3D Segmentation and Modeling
 #### Video Lectures